Welcome to Lower Mississippi River Fisheries Coordination Office

 What is the Lower Mississippi River Conservation Committee?

-- A full-time coordinator assigned to the LMRCC by the FWS reports directly to the Executive Committee.
-His primary duties include assisting the Chairman and 11 person Executive Committee in providing a permanent forum for facilitating cooperative activities to restore of the natural resources of the Lower Mississippi River, and natural resource-based economic development.
+A full-time coordinator assigned to the LMRCC by the FWS reports directly to the Executive Committee.
+Primary duties include assisting the 12 person Executive Committee in providing a permanent forum for facilitating cooperative activities to restore of the natural resources of the Lower Mississippi River.